Node synchronization

 Snap sync is the default sync mode for all named networks

-except dev
+except dev.

-You can enable snap sync using --sync-mode=SNAP
+You can enable snap sync using --sync-mode=SNAP.

 You need Besu version 22.4.0 or later to use snap sync.

-Instead of downloading the state trie node by node, snap sync downloads as many leaves of the trie as possible, and reconstructs the trie locally.
+sync downloads as many leaves of the trie as possible, and reconstructs the trie locally.

 You can restart Besu during a snap sync in case of hardware or software problems.
 The sync resumes from the last valid world state and continues to download blocks starting from the last downloaded block.